google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

 Combine is an action that occurs when you "use" an item with another item.
 This covers a huge variety of use cases.
 In the WebVR Lab we use this to play records on the hi-fi.
-When an item is grabbed, it becomes possible to combine the grabbed item with another item in the world.
+When an item is grabbed, it becomes possible to combine the grabbed item with another item.
 With all types of controller highlighting the target item whilst grabbing another item and then releasing the grab will combine the two items.

 ### Drop / Restoring